Variolation: Lady Montagu

 Lady Mary Wortley Montagu had lost her brother to smallpox in 1713.
 In 1715 she contracted the disease herself.
 Although she survived, she was left with severe facial scarring.
-While in Turkey she came across the process of variolation as it was introduced and published in Constantinople by two doctors, Emmanuel Timoni and Iacob Pylarino.
+While in the Ottoman Empire she came across the process of variolation as it was introduced and published in Constantinople by two Greek doctors, Emmanuel Timoni and Iacob Pylarino.
 She first mentioned variolation in the famous letter to her friend, Sarah Chiswell, in April 1717. in which she enthusiastically recounted the process, which in Constantinople was most commonly administered by experienced elderly women.
 In 1718, she had the procedure conducted on her five-year-old son, Edward Montagu.
 The procedure was supervised by the embassy doctor Charles Maitland.
 On her return to England, she had her four-year-old daughter variolated in the presence of physicians of the Royal Court in 1721.
 Both variolations proved successful.
 Later on that year Maitland conducted an experimental variolation of six prisoners in Newgate Prison in London.
 In the experiment, six condemned prisoners were variolated and later exposed to smallpox with the promise of freedom if they survived.
 The experiment was a success, and soon variolation was drawing attention from the royal family, who helped promote the procedure throughout England.
 However, variolation caused the death of Prince Octavius of Great Britain, eighth son and thirteenth child of King George III in 1783.

 Despite opposition, variolation established itself as a mainstream medical treatment in England.
 Part of its success was founded on statistical observation, which confirmed that variolation was a safer alternative to contracting smallpox naturally, strengthened by the assumption that it protected against the disease for life.
 The major faults of variolation lay in its simplicity.
 Doctors sought to monopolize the simple treatment by convincing the public that the procedure could only be done by a trained professional.
 The procedure was now preceded by a severe bloodletting, in which the patient was bled, often to faintness, in order to 'purify' the blood and prevent fever.
 Doctors also began to favour deep incisions, which also discouraged amateurs.